penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 This command will install the front-end packages along with the required dependencies for Nginx.

+As of SUSE 16 SELinux is now the default security module instead of AppArmor.
+By default PHP-FPM is not allowed by SELinux on SUSE to
+- map exec memory required for PHP JIT compilation,
+- connect to Zabbix server or
-As of SUSE 16, PHP-FPM is not allowed by SELinux to map exec memory or to connect to the Zabbix server.
-We need to tell SELinux to allow this:
+- connect to the database server over TCP.
+We need to tell SELinux to allow all this:

 !!! info "SELinux: Allow PHP-FPM to map exec memory"

     ```bash
     setsebool -P httpd_execmem 1
     setsebool -P httpd_can_connect_zabbix 1
+    setsebool -P httpd_can_network_connect_db 1
     ```
+???+ tip

+    To troubleshoot SELinux issues, it is recommended to install the `setroubleshoot` package which will log any SELinux denials in the system log and provide suggestions on how to resolve them.

-Also on SUSE, PHP-FPM is by default not allowed by SystemD to write to the `/etc/zabbix/web` directory.
-We need to create a drop-in file to allow this:
+Depending on your Linux distribution defaults, PHP-FPM may by default not be allowed by SystemD to write to the `/etc/zabbix/web` directory required for the Zabbix frontend setup.
+To enable this we need to create a drop-in file to allow this:

 !!! info "SystemD: Allow PHP-FPM to write to /etc/zabbix/web"